Legal · Document 02 · Terms

 If you have not received a copy of the DPA, request one at compliance@chat.org.uk.
 Our privacy practices as a controller (for example, in respect of your account administrators and prospect data) are described in our Privacy notice.

-Security and customer-managed keys
+Security and data custody

 We will operate the Service in accordance with the security commitments described in the security section of chat.org.uk and the DPA, including UK-region data residency, encryption in transit and at rest, role-based access, audit logging and our incident response programme.